dripton/Slugathon/README.txt

 clone of the classic Avalon Hill boardgame Titan.
 The focus is on playing against other humans across the Internet.

-If you want to try it anyway:
+Installation is still kind of rough, but if you want to try it:

 1. Install all the dependencies listed at http://wiki.github.com/dripton/Slugathon/dependencies.